 iOS provides APIs that allow an app to make files accessible only while the device is unlocked to protect their contents from prying eyes.
 With data protection, files are stored in encrypted form and are decrypted only after the user enters his or her passcode.

 For apps that run in the background, there are also settings that allow the file to remain available until the user shuts down the device.

 To Learn More

-For a more detailed conceptual overview of authentication and authorization in OS X, read Cryptographic Services Guide.
+For a more detailed conceptual overview of authentication and authorization in macOS, read Cryptographic Services Guide.

 To learn more about creating signing certificates, read Creating Your Signing Certificates in App Distribution Guide.